miyurusankalpa/IPv6-dns-server/README.md

 Add the domain to `addaaaa` object with IPv6 address in the app.js file.

-## Turn on aggressive mode
+## Turn off aggressive mode

-Change the `aggressive_v6` variable to true in the app.js file.
+Change the `aggressive_v6` variable to false in the app.js file.
 See individual services below to see what aggressive mode does.

 ## Turn on IPv6 only mode